 Free leisure travel to Finland allowed from 8 countries.

 Finland welcomes leisure travelers from a number of countries where the coronavirus situation has eased.
-There is no mandatory quarantine or testing for travelers from these countries on arrival in Finland: the Vatican, Australia, Japan, Rwanda, South Korea, Singapore, Thailand and New Zealand.
+There is no mandatory quarantine or testing for the residents from these countries on arrival in Finland: the Vatican, Australia, Japan, Rwanda, South Korea, Singapore, Thailand and New Zealand.